HaotianXiangsti/EECS_6998_E11/README.md

 I proposed a notebook in the weekend but I wrongly deleted it before pushing to the repo.
 But I can describe what I did in the weekend and rebuild it this week.

+* Just Finished My PhD Interview and Accepted an Oral Offer
 * I build up a Dataloader to firstly load dataset.
 * My first idea is to use a pretrained CV backbone from HuggingFace.
-I tried DETR (End-to-End Object Detection with Transformers) first to extract features and upsample and do a 2 class segmentation.
+I tried DETR (End-to-End Object Detection with Transformers) first to extract features and upsampled them.
+Next do a 2 class segmentation.
+The unfine-tuned

 Bascily, my first